 Asset-backed securities include credit card and automobile receivables, sub-prime mortgage-backed securities, home equity loans, manufactured housing bonds and collateralized debt obligations.
 The Company's asset-backed securities are diversified by issuer and contain both floating and fixed rate securities and had a weighted average credit rating of "A+" and "AA-" at March 31, 2013 and December 31, 2012, respectively.
 The Company owns floating rate securities that represent approximately 15.3% and 15.0% of the total fixed maturity securities at March 31, 2013 and December 31, 2012, respectively.
 These investments have a higher degree of income variability than the other fixed income holdings in the portfolio due to the floating rate nature of the interest payments.
 The Company holds these investments to match specific floating rate liabilities primarily reflected in the consolidated balance sheets as collateral finance facility.
 In addition to the risks associated with floating rate securities, principal risks in holding asset-backed securities are structural, credit and capital market risks.
-Structural risks include the adequacy and ability to realize proceeds from the collateral.
+Structural risks include the securities' cash flow priority in the capital structure and the inherent prepayment sensitivity of the underlying collateral.
+Credit risks include the adequacy and ability to realize proceeds from the collateral.
 Credit risks are mitigated by credit enhancements which include excess spread, over-collateralization and subordination.
 Capital market risks include general level of interest rates and the liquidity for these securities in the marketplace.